Annual leave: Leave

 Most countries have labour laws that mandate employers give a certain number of paid time-off days per year to workers.

+In China, minimum annual leave entitlements and how leave is earned and managed are governed by the Employee Paid Annual Leave Regulations.
+Employees are entitled to 5, 10, or 15 days of annual paid annual leave depending on years of service.
+Public holidays and regular days off do not count toward annual leave, and leave can be scheduled in full or split throughout the year.
+Unused leave does not generally carry over, and employees are entitled to three times their regular daily wages for each day of unused annual leave under the regulations.
+The Regulations also require county labor regulators to overseeing and enforce employer compliance within their jurisdictions.

 Canada requires at least two weeks, which increases to three weeks for employees that have worked for a certain number of years (In Saskatchewan this entitlement starts out at three weeks and increases to four weeks).
 An additional fourth week is provided to federally regulated workers after working for a further number of years.

 In the European Union the countries can set freely the minimum, but it has to be at least equivalent to 4 working weeks.
 In the Netherlands this is achieved by mandating at minimum 4 times the number of contracted hours in a person's working week; e.g. if someone works 4 days of 7 hours a week, the annual leave hours a year is 112 at minimum.

-Full-time employees in Australia are entitled to at least 20 annual leave days a year.
+Full-time employees in Australia are entitled to four weeks which is 20 annual leave days a year.

 In New Zealand, 20 days' paid leave is also the normal minimum in addition to the 11 paid statutory holidays (e.g. Christmas, New Year's Day).
 However, many employers offer 5 or more weeks, especially in the public sector.